Steven-Galvin/luigis_luxurious_foods/README.md

 ## Planning

 ### 1. Configuration/dependencies
   The app will primarily use Ruby on Rails and the SQL database.
 It was made with what I learned from week 1 of Epicodus' Rails course.
+Styled with bootstrap and SASS

-  Stretch goals include:
+  Future plans include:
-  * Using Sass to style the page better
   * Hosting the site live
+  * Adding user authentication
+  * Updating the style of the page

 ### 2. User Stories
   * As a user, I'd like to visit a page to see a list of all products.